 Author: Medical Tourism Magazine

-Experts predict that half of all Americans with employer-based health plans could soon find themselves with cancelled coverage.
+Experts predict that that half of all Americans with employer-based health plans could soon find themselves with cancelled coverage.
 Their losses would be in addition to the millions who found their individual coverage cancelled for the same reason – Obamacare.

 Kelly Jenkins, who tore a meniscus while taking kite boarding lessons, didn’t need to search for answers — like most patients and providers questioning healthcare reform – for which she already knew.
 The founder and CEO of 360 Global Health in Los Angeles knew everything she needed to know about medical tourism and didn’t need much coaxing to join the millions of Americans who have traveled abroad looking for affordable and quality procedures and treatments.